catseye/SixtyPical/README.md

 based on common machine-language programming idioms, such as

-*   copying values from one register to another (via a third register when there are no underlying instructions that directly support it)
+*   copying values from one register to another (via a third register when there are no underlying instructions that directly support it); this includes 16-bit values, which are copied in two steps
 *   explicit tail calls
 *   indirect subroutine calls